PHOTOGRAPHY

 ENVIRONMENTS

-The vibrancy, community and architecture of UF’s campuses are elements to show off, and these images paint the picture of what our campus environment looks like.
+UF’s campuses’ vibrancy, community, and architecture are elements to show off, and these images paint the picture of our campus environment.
 Pepper sense-of-place shots throughout communications in a way that help the layouts breathe.

 DETAILS